roboticist-blip/Vision-Arm/README.md

 ### Step 1 — Power on

-1. Power servos from external 5 V supply
+1. Power servos from an external 5 V supply
 2. Power ESP32-CAM via USB
 3. Wait ~5 s for WiFi connection (LED blinks, then stays on)